EarthToAbigail/SonicPi-Workshops/Variables/Exercises.md

 Speaking about names, one thing that is helpful is to give our variables **names that are descriptive and will help us remember the information they are holding**.

-For example, SonicPi already a bunch of declared variables built in that are ready for us to use.
-Until now we've been using numbers to say to SonicPi which note to play but we can also play these same notes by calling their variable name :simple_smile:
+For example, SonicPi has already a bunch of declared variables built in that are ready for us to use.
+Until now we've been using numbers to say to SonicPi which note to play but we can also play these same notes by calling their variable name :smirk:

 Now, instead of typing numbers we can call these notes by their name like so: